peteash10/instructionsforhumans.com/pages/kruse.md

 You are invited to borrow a Drawing Apparatus from the BOM gallery during opening hours (Wed-Sat, 12-5).
 The Apparatus is housed inside a sealed paper carrier.

 Take it for a walk/cycle/dance/bus ride around the city.
 Keep it for a minute an hour, a day, we just ask that you return the carrier unopened to the gallery before Saturday 25th November.
-Once the show is over I'll post your drawing to you.
+Once the show is over we'll post your drawing to you.

 We'll have a few devices ready to borrow but if you want to reserve one specially (and promise to turn up and take it!) contact me on 07775 690106 or pete@peteashton.com and I'll put one aside.